LukasPoque/s3i_flutter/README.md

 For a basic example application see the [example](https://github.com/LukasPoque/s3i_flutter/tree/master/example).

+Use the [documentation](https://pub.dev/documentation/s3i_flutter/latest/s3i_flutter/s3i_flutter-library.html) of this package for explicit information about every public method or class.

 ### Setup authentication

 First you need to create a `ClientIdentity` used by your app.
 Please contact the [KWH4.0](https://www.kwh40.de/kontakt/) to get an app specific client.
+If you need special client settings like redirect urls (e.g. for the use of the S3I-OAuthProxy) please include this in your request.
 ```dart
 final clientIdentity = ClientIdentity(<CLIENT-ID>, <CLIENT-SECRET>);
 ```

 Now you can pass this to an `AuthenticationManager` of your choice.
-See [here](https://github.com/LukasPoque/s3i_flutter#auth) for a list of some implementations.
+See [here](https://github.com/LukasPoque/s3i_flutter#Auth) for a list of some implementations.
 In this example we use the `OAuthProxyFlow`.
 You can specify some scopes to add specific claims in your token.
 ```dart
 final authManager = OAuthProxyFlow(clientIdentity,